DrawDrimer/Floppy-Browser/README.md

 - You Can download the last version in the drawdrimer web-site
 - Warning : the service don't have started and you can't request the installation CD/DVD
 - But you can request a Free Starter Kit sending a e-mail for mikemilesgamer@outlook.com

+## Migrating from C# to Electron
+Why?
+- multiplataform support
+- simple compile
+- and more flexibility